szmcdull/go-forceexport/README.md

 - 1.16.13
 - 1.14.15

+### Note for Go 1.23 and above

+Due to the restriction to `go:linkname` in recent Go versions, you have to compile with `-tags=checklinkname_off -ldflags=-checklinkname=0` to enable `go:linkname` and enable forceexport to make use of it.

+If you are not able to do so (eg. you may be developing another library that is to be used by others), forceexport will search around the code section for the `moduledate` at runtime, instead of linking to it at compile time.
+In my test, this search is fairly fast in Linux, but will take about 3 seconds in Windows (MacOS is not tested, as I don't have a Mac).

 ## Use cases and pitfalls

 This library is most useful for development and hack projects.
 For example, you